 There are few luxury accommodation options in Szczecin but plenty for the budget conscious.
 The city is small and most places to stay are in the Old Town and Centrum districts.
 Anywhere close to the cathedral or Hay Market (Rynek Sienny) is a good area and not too far from the train station.

 My recommendation is to stay at Apartamenty Starowka – Melody.
-This one bedroom apartment is around the corner from Kafle cafe and walking distance to everything.
+This one-bedroom apartment is around the corner from Kafle cafe and within walking distance of everything if you’re able.
 The apartment has everything you’d need for a short or long stay and is spotless.
 I would definitely stay there again.

 Szczecin might not have much of a tourism scene but the city has grown on me over the years.
-It’s unlikely you’ll ever make it to Szczecin but I do recommend stopping by if you happen to be in north west Poland or if you fancy a day trip or weekend away from Berlin.25
+It’s unlikely you’ll ever make it to Szczecin but I do recommend stopping by if you happen to be in northwest Poland or if you fancy a day trip or weekend away from Berlin.

 If you’re taking a road trip, I suggest making Gdansk your next stop in Poland.